Skip to main content

 • do not lift heavy objects or grip anything too tightly

-• the best splint to support your thumb and ease pain – flexible rubber splints are available if you still need to use your thumb
+• the best splint to support your thumb and ease pain - flexible rubber splints are useful if you need to use your thumb

 • if you need to see a GP